deeplearning4j/deeplearning4j/deeplearning4j-ui-parent/deeplearning4j-ui-components/developerReadme.md

     - Consequently, any changes made to the Java UI component classes should be mirrored
 - After the JS/TS versions of the UI objects are created, they can be added to an existing component using the .render(addToObject: JQuery) method
     - For charts, d3.js is used
+- At present: behaviour (on click events, etc) cannot be defined in Java (this has to be done in TS/JS)

 Some additional setup that is required for developing/maintaining the TypeScript code: